fnl/libfnl/README.rst

 Introduction
 ============

-**libfnl** is an API and colleciton of CLIs to facilitate data mining text by providing data management tools for this task.
+**libfnl** is an API and CLI facilitating data mining of text by providing a collection of easy-to-use tools.
 The library is designed to play ball with Python 3.2+ and *only* targets Python 3k.
-It is another piece in the txtfnnl_ text mininig library, the gnamed_ gene name repository daemon, and the medic_ PubMed mirroring tool collection, all by the same author.
+It is another piece in the txtfnnl_ text mining library, the gnamed_ gene name repository daemon, and the medic_ PubMed mirroring tool collection, all by the same author.

 The library contains the following packages: